gitgoap/AI-Snipping-Tool/README.md

 -   This will allow the extraction of images from a particular part of the image to extract hyperlinks, code, etc.

--  YouTube Video Screenshot: Capture text in the current video frame on the YouTube website.
-(Not Implemented)